-- Surficial uranium mineralization discovered by Blue Sky
+- Surficial uranium - vanadium mineralization discovered by Blue Sky

-- A high-chargeability IP anomaly indicates potential for near-surface sandstone-hosted uranium mineralization related to Tertiary fluvial units
+- High-conductivity IP anomalies near surface indicates potential for surficial uranium-vanadium mineralization related to near-surface Tertiary units.

-- Exploration work includes 1,672 stations of radon gas soil & ground radiometric surveys, hand-auger and sampling pits.
+- Exploration work includes 312 metres of RC drilling, 1,672 stations of radon gas soil & ground radiometric surveys, hand-auger and sampling pits.

 Location and Access

-The Santa Barbara Property covers an area of over 44,700 hectares.
-The property represents the northernmost uranium-mineralized area identified along a NW-SE trend of airborne radiometric anomalies that continues into the Anit and Ivana properties to the south, in central Rio Negro Province.
-The property has year-round access through a well-maintained gravel road, and is in a semi-arid area with low rainfall and population density.
+The Santa Barbara Property covers an area of over 30,000 hectares.
+The property represents the northernmost uranium-mineralized area identified along a NW-SE trend of airborne radiometric anomalies that continues through the Anit and Ivana properties to the south, in central Rio Negro Province.
+The property has year-round access through a well-maintained gravel road network, and is in a semi-arid topographical depression area with low rainfall and very low population density.